horizon-institute/artcodes-cordova/README.md

 	);
 }

-document.addEventListener('deviceready', function () {
+// like most plugins, Artcodes.scan(...) can only be called sometime after the deviceready event e.g. document.addEventListener('deviceready', function () {
-	// like most plugins, Artcodes.scan(...) can only be called sometime after the deviceready event yourFunction();
+	yourFunction();
-}
+}, false);
 ```